Lupin3000/DFRobot_LoRaWAN_NodeModules/readme.md

 (.venv) $ pip3 freeze
 ```

 If MicroPython is not flashed on the ESP device, download the latest firmware from [MicroPython](https://micropython.org/download/).
 The next step is to flash the MicroPython firmware on the ESP device via the esptool.

+> **Note:** In case you are not familiar with command line tools like esptool, try [MicroPython-Firmware-Studio](https://github.com/Lupin3000/MicroPython-Firmware-Studio).

 After that, use rshell to connect to the ESP device and upload the required directories and files.

-> **Note:** In case you are not familiar with command line tools like esptool, try [MicroPython-Firmware-Studio](https://github.com/Lupin3000/MicroPython-Firmware-Studio).
+Rename the `example_uart_*.py` to `main.py`!

 ### Run LoRa (P2P) UART example

 ```
-# send messages
+# send LoRa payload (example_uart_send.py)

 Sending payload: Hello (0)
 Sending payload: Hello (1)
 Sending payload: Hello (2)
 Sending payload: Hello (3)
 Sending payload: Hello (4)

-# receive messages
+# receive LoRa payload (example_uart_receive.py)

+Received payload: Hello (0)
 Received payload: Hello (0)
 Received payload: Hello (1)
 Received payload: Hello (2)